CodeYourFuture/syllabus-archive/react/week-2/lesson.md

 But when you click the button, the function component is called again (or *re-rendered*) and this time `props.count` is **1**.
 React now **updates** the DOM to make sure it shows the correct number.
 Every time we click the button, the function component is called and React updates the DOM for us.
 We don't need to worry about changing the DOM ourselves!

 This is what makes React so powerful.
-Even better, React will figure out exactly the right bits of the DOM that need to be changed.
+Even better, React will figure out exactly the right bits of the DOM that need to be changed, a concept called the ["virtual DOM"](https://reactjs.org/docs/faq-internals.html).
 This makes it extremely efficient and fast.
-This is concept is called the ["virtual DOM"](https://reactjs.org/docs/faq-internals.html).

 ## State